-Figures 5-16 through 5-19 summarize the 15-yr and Year 15 (2022) hourly average BC concentrations for the northerly and southerly wind sectors during working and non-working days and during working and non-working hours within those days in a notched box-whisker plot.
+Figures 5-16 through 5-19 summarize the 16-yr and Year 16 (2023) hourly average BC concentrations for the northerly and southerly wind sectors during working and non-working days and during working and non-working hours within those days in a notched box-whisker plot.
 Similar to the PM10 concentration section above, Figures 5-20 through 5-23 illustrate median BC concentrations and 95% confidence intervals for working and non-working days and for working and non-working hours for each wind sector.
 The following general conclusions are based on the statistical values presented in Figures 5-16 through 5-23.

 - During the highest activity levels (working hours on working days): - The median concentration of BC measured at both the Landfill and Community sites are higher when the winds are from the SoCAB than when they are from the landfill.
-This is true over the 15-yr monitoring period and in Year 15. - Over the 15-yr monitoring period, when the wind is from the SoCAB, the Community site measures higher levels of BC concentrations than the Landfill site.
-In Year 15, when the wind is from the SoCAB or the landfill, the Landfill site measures slightly higher BC concentrations. - When the wind is from the SoCAB, the Community site measures almost four times the median concentration of BC as when the wind is from the landfill over the 15-yr monitoring period.
-In Year 15, when the wind is from the SoCAB, the Community site measures nearly three times the median concentration than when the wind is from the landfill. - When wind comes from the landfill, the Community BC levels are about one half of the BC levels measured at the landfill itself.
-This is true over the 15-yr monitoring period and in Year 15. - During the lowest activity levels (non-working days): - The median concentrations of BC are lower on non-working days than on working days in all categories, but the extent of the difference is influenced by wind direction.
-Compared to the median BC concentrations during non-working hours on working days, the median BC concentrations during non-working hours on non-working days decreased by a factor of approximately 1.3 (Community site) to 1.4 (Landfill site) when winds were from the landfill.
+This is true over the 16-yr monitoring period and in Year 16.
+However, the differences have decreased in recent years as overall BC concentrations have decreased.

+- Over the 16-yr monitoring period, when the wind is from the SoCAB, the Community site measures higher levels of BC concentrations than the Landfill site.
+In Year 16, when the wind is from the SoCAB or the landfill, the Landfill site measures slightly higher BC concentrations. - When the wind is from the SoCAB, the Community site measures almost four times the median concentration of BC as when the wind is from the landfill over the 16-yr monitoring period.
+In Year 16, when the wind is from the SoCAB, the Community site measures nearly three times the median concentration than when the wind is from the landfill. - When wind comes from the landfill, the Community BC levels are almost one half of the BC levels measured at the landfill itself.
+This is true over the 16-yr monitoring period and in Year 16. - During the lowest activity levels (non-working days): - The median concentrations of BC are generally lower on non-working days than on working days in all categories, but the extent of the difference is influenced by wind direction.
+Compared to the median BC concentrations during non-working hours on working days, the median BC concentrations during non-working hours on non-working days decreased by a factor of approximately 1.2 (Community site) to 1.4 (Landfill site) when winds were from the landfill.
 They decreased by about a factor of roughly 1.2 (both sites) when winds were from the SoCAB. - On working days, diesel-powered vehicles (trucks and earth-moving equipment) operating at the landfill appear to increase the ambient concentrations of DPM, as determined by the BC measurements from the Landfill site.
 However, the large metropolitan area of the SoCAB remains the dominant source of DPM.
 Furthermore, increased BC measurements at the Community site on working days versus non-working days (regardless of wind direction) coincide with known metropolitan area DPM source activity patterns.